FAA5.I Determining Benefits : 03 Expenses : D NA Utility Expenses and Allowances

 Coal

-The cost of coal used as a utility, billed separate from or itemized with rent or mortgage payments, is allowable.
+The cost of coal used as a utility, which is billed separate from or itemized with rent or mortgage payments, is allowable.

 When coal is used to produce heat, the budgetary unit is eligible for SUA.